 - To encourage beekeepers to become actively involved in their communities by sharing with the larger public information on the importance of honey bees and the rewards of beekeeping.

-The program is administered by a Master Beekeeper Panel consisting of three current members of the YCBA appointed by the President.
+The program is administered by a YCBA Guild Panel consisting of three current members of the YCBA appointed by the President.

 The panelists shall oversee the program, making any changes necessary to fulfill the objectives stated above or to maintain the integrity of the program, and shall assess applications from YCBA members for an entering accreditation level or progress to the next level of accreditation.